mayeedwin/taxually-app/README.md

 - [x] User can view their uploaded photos
 - [x] User can sort their photos by date and size.
 - [x] User can filter their photos by size aka largest or smallest.
+- [x] Alert messages are displayed when a user performs an action for e.g uploading or deleting a photo.

 ## App Architecture